yulin-physics/bitop/README.md

 `func Replace(b Unit, old Unit, new Unit, n int) uint`

-Replace constructs a new binary with the old sub bits replaced by the new up to n times
+Replace constructs a new binary with the old sub bits replaced by the new up to n times.

 ### func Flip

-`func Flip(b uint, leng int)`
+`func Flip(b Unit)`

-Flips all bits
+Flips all bits.

 ### func FlipAtIndex

-`func FlipAtIndex(b uint, index int, leng int)`
+`func FlipAtIndex(b Unit, index int)`

-Flips the bit at index i in the binary
+Flips the bit at index i in the binary.

-## func Reverse
+### func Reverse

-`func Reverse(b uint, leng int)`
+`func Reverse(b Unit)`

-Returns bits in reversed order
+Returns bits in reversed order.

+### func isPalindrome

+`func IsPalindrome(b Unit) bool`

+Returns true if the binary contains symmetry.

 ## Resources